 • the armed forces.

 Some projects are jointly run by the NHS in partnership with social services, local authority departments or other agencies.
-Many posts offer the chance to work in a more specialist role with a particular group of clients or involving those with a specific mental health condition.
+Many posts offer the chance to work in a more specialist role with a particular group of clients or involving patients with a specific mental health condition.
+Occasionally, there are also opportunities for self-employment.

 Look for job vacancies at: